matty0005/YASS/README.md

 This soldering station uses an ILI9163 based display along with mosfets and opamps to control a JBC soldering iron.
 This project uses an STM32L451 MCU for all the UI and control systems

 This code also implements a PID control loop system to limit oscillation and over shoot.

+The code was developed and built with STM32CubeIDE